Fairy Tales and Myths Ecotherapy Group

 Do I need to live in a particular time zone to take part?

-No. The exercises are introduced by pre-recorded videos, and we share our experiences via a private group forum.
-You can watch the videos and post in the forum at any time of the day/week that suits you, and then catch up with other people’s comments at your leisure.
-The only set time/date you are asked to attend is one final group get-together at the end of the course, which is over Zoom.
-However, although I set the date for this meeting in advance, I do not set the time until everybody has booked onto the course.
-That way, I can look at everyone’s time zones and make sure that the event will happen at the fairest time to suit everyone.
+No. The exercises are introduced by pre-recorded/written materials, and we share our experiences via a private group forum.
+You can access them at any time of the day/week that suits you, and then catch up with other people’s comments at your leisure.
+The only set times/datse you are asked to attend are the group get-togethers, which are over Google Meet (see the above question).
+These are optional events and attendance is not necessary to complete the course.

 I want to become an ecotherapist.
 Is this the right course for me?